rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

 ## Add Samsung device type #

+You need to do this for each type of device you use.

 0. If you select DASHBOARD > DEVICE TYPES from the website, you get to click another button to really add NEW DEVICE TYPE at <br /><a target="_blank" href="https://developer.artik.cloud/dashboard/devicetypes/new">